techidaily/site-win11-tips/source/_posts/how-to-fix-the-update-files-are-missing-error-0x80070003-on-windows.md

 ![DISM restorehealth command](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/10/restorehealth.jpg)
 6. Once this command is executed, close the Command Prompt window and check if you can now download the targeted updates.

- While you are at it, you can also[run the Windows Update troubleshooter](https://www.makeuseof.com/tag/windows-update-troubleshooter/) .
+ While you are at it, you can also [run the Windows Update troubleshooter](https://www.makeuseof.com/tag/windows-update-troubleshooter/) .
 This tool also works like the utilities we just described above.
 It will scan the system for errors and suggest you relevant fixes that can be applied using the troubleshooter as well.

 ## 3\.
 Repair the Update Components

  As we mentioned earlier, the update components can also deal with some kind of corruption, leading to the problem under discussion.

  The good news is that repairing these components is quite simple, and we will also use the Command Prompt in this method.
-We recommend[creating a restore point](https://www.makeuseof.com/windows-11-create-restore-point/) before you proceed.
+We recommend [creating a restore point](https://www.makeuseof.com/windows-11-create-restore-point/) before you proceed.
 This will help you revert to the current system state in case something goes wrong during the execution of the method.

 Once the restore point is created, follow these steps:

-1. Open a Run dialog box (see[how to open Windows Run](https://www.makeuseof.com/windows-open-run-command-dialog-box/) to learn how).
+1. Open a Run dialog box (see [how to open Windows Run](https://www.makeuseof.com/windows-open-run-command-dialog-box/) to learn how).
 2. Type cmd in the text field of Run and press Ctrl + Shift + Enter to open Command Prompt as an administrator.
 3. Click**Yes** in the User Account Control prompt.
 4. Once you are inside the Command Prompt, execute the commands below one by one: